Curious Pictures Logo

 The first Broadcast Arts logo was featured in one demo but was never used on television.
 The brand name occupied the top half, stylized as a neon sign.
 The word “Broadcast” was on the first line, and “Arts” was on the second, center-aligned line.
 The thin, sans-serif letters emitted a diffused blue light that faded into the surrounding darkness.

 Under the inscription was a device with a rectangular body and two cylindrical protrusions along the edges.
 It stood on a narrow stand, probably on a table.
-To the right and left of the car, red sparks flew out, which was especially clearly visible in the animated version.
+To the right and left of the car, red sparks flew out, which were especially clearly visible in the animated version.

 1987 – 1993